 A fee or charge levied or filed as a lien against a parcel of real estate as a direct result of benefit derived from the installation of a public improvement or a onetime charge made as a condition of access to the improvement.
 The amount of the fee represents the pro rata share of the capital costs of the public improvement levied against the benefitting properties.
-For additional information see, Section 3.02 (3).
+For additional information see, Part II.
+Section 3.02 (3).
+Special Assessments are not allowed in 2021.